 How to Make Your Own Herbal Tincture for Kids

 This tincture is great for symptom relief for kids and adults.
 I have found it to work better than Tylenol or cough syrups and it is healthier too!
-It is simple to make, and you can get all the ingredients here.
+It is simple to make these natural remedies, and you can get all the ingredients.

 Herbal Tincture Ingredients